 I am an honest straight up ram breeder: no gimmicks, no self serving slant, no bullshit.
 Regarding my South Suffolk rams, what I say, what you see, is what you get.
 Breeding a bloody good sheep is becoming secondary to the marketing spin that is used to sell it.
 We’re not a hobby ram breeder with a large commercial flock making our money; we specialise in breeding rams, so they have to perform as it’s our livelihood, if you dont trust the breeder, you shouldn't be buying rams off him.

 Extensive performance recording: 50 years plus of it.
-Everything is weighed at weaning and again 6 to 7 weeks later, eye muscle scanning for close on 10 years now, 30 week wool weights and of course fertility recording.
+Everything is weighed at weaning and again 6 to 7 weeks later, eye muscle scanning for close on 10 years now.
 All this allows us to breed and bring to you a sound, high growth and high meat yielding ram.

 All flocks SIL performance recorded: We upload and download all our data ourselves and, as such, I can produce a report on my South Suffolk rams tailor made to the client’s needs if required.
 If anyone has any special needs, let me know I will ensure the appropriate report is readily available to you.
 You also have the actual data relevant to all the BVs provided.

 Sires DNA profiled for footrot and cold tolerance: We have been testing all South Suffolk sires for the last 10 years or so with all sires at the top end of the scale.